CHANDRAKANTHGONUGUNTLA/NYC-Taxi-Insights-Visualizing-Tableau-Dashboard/README.md

 The data used in this dashboard is collected from real NYC taxi trips.
 For more information on the dataset and its source, refer to the accompanying documentation.
 - link: https://data.cityofnewyork.us/Transportation/2018-Yellow-Taxi-Trip-Data/t29m-gskq/about_data

-## Feedback and Contributions

-If you have any feedback or suggestions for improvement, or if you'd like to contribute to this project, feel free to reach out.
-Your input is valuable in enhancing the dashboard's utility and effectiveness.

-## Connect with Us
+## Connect with Me

-Connect with us on social media to stay updated on the latest insights and developments related to NYC taxi service patterns.
+Connect with me on social media to stay updated on the latest insights and developments related to NYC taxi service patterns.

 #### #DataVisualization #NYCTaxi #Insights #Dashboard #Tableau